TimHanewich/centauri/readme.md

 But you can run `pip install -r requirements.txt` as well to automatically download all documented dependencies from [requirements.txt](./src/controller/PC/requirements.txt).

-## To Do:
-- Code:
-    - Add LL-MCU cycle time to status packet

 ## Notable Commits
 - `b1a1ab5dbd9689bbb8738018d4c9fa073f36ae01` - last commit with asynchronous design for LL-MCU before going to a single, synchronous loop
 - `0420e1bebf144f58caa77302acc31632fdf95362` - last commit on LL-MCU before converting to integer math for PID loops (this is still float math, which has a memory leak)